MoneyforNotn/Strategy-Backtest-Commentary/README.md

 ## Contributing
 > [!IMPORTANT]
-> This repository is in early stage of production, contribution etc. to be added

-Interested in improvement ideas, feedback, contributions
+> This repository is in early stage of production, contribution etc. to be added (open to improvement ideas, feedback, contributions)

 ## Credits

 Though most work is authentic, some studies employ open-source code by online traders (all scripts are credited and accompanied by author's original license)

-* create seperate file/folder to be designated for resources, learning paths, tools, references
+*create seperate file/folder to be designated for resources, learning paths, tools, references

 ***
 # 𝕄𝕠𝕟𝕖𝕪𝕗𝕠𝕣ℕ𝕠𝕥𝕟

-> "Absorb what is useful, discard what is not, add what is uniquely your own.
+> "Absorb what is useful, discard what is not, add what is uniquely your own"
 >
 > Bruce Lee

 <p align="center">
   <img src="https://github.com/MoneyforNotn/Strategy-Backtest-Commentary/blob/main/develop/assets/sbc.image.ai.jpg">